Worms can be very useful in your garden and in your compositing bin for that matter but what do they eat, exactly?

-	That means they can be found in nearly every part of the ecosystem and many worms are parasites which either feed directly on their hosts or the host’s food supply.
+That means they can be found in nearly every part of the ecosystem and many worms are parasites which either feed directly on their hosts or the host’s food source.

-However, this wouldn’t be a very interesting article if we said that worms eat everything and then closed the book.
+However, this wouldn’t be a very interesting article if we said that worms love to eat everything and then closed the book.

 The worms we’re looking at are decomposing worms which include the “earthworm” and a myriad of related species.